bbauska/CAD101en/README.md

 property values returned when running queries on the navigator object are not consistent across browsers.

-The screen object is used to derive information about a user\'s screen, such as the dimensions of the display screen.
+The screen object is used to derive information about a user&#39;s screen, such as the dimensions of the display screen.

 The screen object is useful for determining the screen size of browser